Moonshine-IDE/moonshine-feathersui-text-editor/samples/breakpoints/README.md

 # Breakpoints sample for Text Editor

-Demonstrates how to enable diagnostics when using the `TextEditor` component.
+Demonstrates how to enable toggling of breakpoints when using the `TextEditor` component.

 ### Run Sample